 Throughout the chapter, we assume that zero-based indexing is used in strings.
 Thus, a string s of length n consists of characters s[0], s[1], ..., s[n-1].
 The set of characters that may appear in strings is called an alphabet.
-For example, the alphabet $\{A, B, ..., Z\}$ consists of the capital letters of English.
+For example, the alphabet {A,B,...,Z} consists of the capital letters of English.

 A substring is a sequence of consecutive characters in a string.
 We use the notation s[a...b] to refer to a substring of s that begins at position a and ends at position b.
-A string of length a has a h
+A string of length n has n(n + 1)/2 substrings.
+For example, the substrings of ABCD are A, B, C, D, AB, BC, CD, ABC, BCD and ABCD.